LinhQuach13/my-data-science-notes/README.md

 ## TWO WAYS TO MAKE REPOS (in command window):

-   1) Manually: Will neeed to create folder and follow directions in notes
+   1) Manually: Will need to create folder and follow directions from curriculum notes

    2)Clone Method:
       Create a repo in Github Website